barryWhiteHat/semaphore/README.md

 Each leaf is 256 bits, which is the hash of another input nullifier = 256 bits, sk = 256 bits.
 The merkle tree depth is 29.

-The creation of these trees if trivial and I have a python script to do it (here)[].
+The creation of these trees if trivial for an example see (`initMerkleTree`)[https://github.com/barryWhiteHat/semaphore/blob/master/examples/helpers.py].

 The curation of these trees is outside the scope of this post tho I have some ideas of some ways to do it.